ibm-cloud-docs/vpc/block_storage_vpc_key_rotation.md

 ### API procedure
 {: #vpc-key-rotation-api-procedure}

-Follow these steps to rotate a root key using the Key Protect API.
+Follow these steps to rotate a root key by using the Key Protect API.

 1. [Retrieve your service and authentication credentials](/docs/key-protect?topic=key-protect-set-up-api) to work with keys in the service.